-- Our reading levels are consistent across the school and begin with phases 1-5 (corresponding to the phonics phases.) - Once a child moves past phase 5, in Year 2, they will become a 'chick' - this term will encompass the old stage 6/7 books. - After that your child will become a 'fledgling' this term will encompass the old stage 8/9 books. - Following that, your child will become a 'free reader' and will be able to choose any book they wish to read. - We are always looking for parent volunteers to provide extra reads during the day - please email your class address if you are interested!
+- Our reading levels are consistent across the school and begin with phases 1-5 (corresponding to the phonics phases.) - Once a child moves past phase 5, in Year 2, they will become a 'chick' (the old stage 6/7 books). - After that your child will become a 'fledgling' (the old stage 8/9 books). - Following that, your child will become a 'free reader' and will be able to choose any book they wish to read. - We are always looking for parent volunteers to provide extra reads during the day - please email your class address if you are interested!